MongoDB Tutorial

 The value of the "_id" key must be unique within a collection so that MongoDB can identify every document in the collection.

 The ObjectId class is the default type for "_id".
-It is used to generate a unique values globally across servers.
-Since MongoDB is designed to be distributed, it is important to ensure the identifiers to be unique in the shared environment.
+It is used to generate unique values globally across servers.
+Since MongoDB is designed to be distributed, it is important to ensure the identifiers are unique in the shared environment.

 The ObjectId uses 12 bytes for storage, where each byte represents 2 hexadecimal digits.
 In total, an ObjectId is 24 hexadecimal digits.